rdkcentral/rdkservices/docs/api/NetworkManagerPlugin.md

 <a name="method.SetConnectivityTestEndpoints"></a>
 ## *SetConnectivityTestEndpoints [<sup>method</sup>](#head.Methods)*

 Define up to 5 endpoints for a connectivity test.
 Successful connections are verified with HTTP Status code 204 (No Content).
-Priority is given to endpoints configured in /etc/netsrvmgr.conf.
-In case of errors or if not configured, the default endpoints are considered: `http://clients3.google.com/generate_204`.

 ### Events